Munia123333t/Celestora-sever-2.0/README.md

-# Artifact Hub Backend Server 🔺🌍
+# Celestora Backend Server 🔺🌍

-This is the backend server for **Artifact Hub**, a platform designed to catalog and explore historical artifacts.
+This is the backend server for **Celestora**, a platform designed to catalog and explore historical artifacts.
 The server is built with **Express.js** and provides APIs for user authentication, artifact management, and like functionality.
 It seamlessly integrates with the frontend to ensure a smooth and secure user experience.

 ---